vyuldashev/laravel-queue-rabbitmq/README.md

 Unit tests will be provided soon.

 ####Contribution
 You can contribute to this package by discovering bugs and opening issues.
-Enjoy!
+Please, add to which version of package you create pull request or issue. (e.g. [5.2] Fatal error on delayed job)

 ####Supported versions of Laravel (+Lumen)
 `4.0, 4.1, 4.2, 5.0, 5.1, 5.2, 5.3`